What do EPC rules mean for landlords?

 Most buildings in the UK should have an Energy Performance Certificate to indicate its level of energy efficiency.
 Using a scale of G (least efficient) to A (most efficient), an EPC rating is worked out using a system of points and calculations called the Standard Energy Procedure (SAP).

-EPCs are valid for 10 years, at which point they must be renewed via an inspection by an accredited assessor.
+In the UK, EPCs are valid for 10 years.
+After that, they must be renewed via an inspection by an accredited assessor.
 You can find accredited assessors in your local area for England, Wales and Northern Ireland, or via a separate system for Scotland.

-It's always the responsibility of the property owner to ensure that the property’s EPC is up to date if you intend to either sell or let the property.
+It's always the property owner’s responsibility to ensure that the property’s EPC is up to date if you intend to either sell or let the property.

 How do EPC ratings work?